pandoracore/typhon-spec/README.md

 Typhon is Bitcoin second-layer technology – the same kind as Lightning network.
 You can think of it as of massively-scalable multiparty payment channels.
-Name Typhon comes from Greek mythology, it's a kind of multi-coiled snake or dragon that is able to bring storms: multiple coins are multiple sidechains and storms are the analogy for supreme qualities of this 2nd layer technology as compared to the Lightning network.
+Name Typhon comes from Greek mythology, it's a kind of multi-coiled snake or dragon that is able to bring storms: multiple coils are multiple sidechains and storms are the analogy for supreme qualities of this 2nd layer technology as compared to the Lightning network.

 *Lightning ⚡️ brings thunderbolt 🌩 – Typhon 🐉 brings typhoon🌪*